We offer food and clothing assistance to low-income residents of

 Stabilizing Families and

 Our full-service client choice food pantry provides a variety of nutritious foods for families including meat and fresh produce.
 Clients may receive food every month for as long as they have a need.

 Our clothing program provides new and gently used clothing items for all members of the family.
 We provide baby diapers, bath soap, toothpaste and other personal hygiene products for families.
 We also offer laundry detergent and household cleaning supplies when available.

 As a United Way Kids Home Initiative Partner we help stabilize families and prevent homelessness.
 This collaborative program with school social workers and professional

 case managers is an integrated 2 generational approach that helps families and keeps thier children in school.

 Work Training & Life Skills

-Parts two and three focus on personal development.
+Programs also focus on personal development.
 Students participate in a variety of in-depth personal assessments and receive instruction in decision making, accountability, financial literacy, anger management, conflict resolution, respecting cultural differences and more.